 You may have heard of palladium and platinum, but have you heard of electrum?

-Electrum is a naturally occurring alloy of gold and silver that has been used since antiquity to create coins.
+Electrum is a naturally occurring gold and silver alloy that has been used since antiquity to create coins.
 Today, Nobel Prizes are made of its man-made equivalent.

-The Lydians started heating the metal with lead in order to separate the gold from the silver, leading to the world’s first coins made of pure gold and pure silver.
-Lydian coins were also the first forms of money that bore something like a state seal (the Lydian lion), making them what we today would think of as legal tender.
+The Lydians started heating the electrum gold and silver alloy with lead in order to separate the two precious metals, leading to the world’s first coins made of pure gold and pure silver.
+Lydian Lion coins were also the first forms of money that bore something like a state seal (the Lydian lion), making them what we today would think of as legal tender.

 Before this technology for separating the elements existed, however, they were making coins out of electrum in nearby ancient Ionia.
 Ionia is the name given during ancient times to the central region of Anatolia’s Aegean shore in Asia Minor, present-day Turkey, one of the most important centers of the Greek world.